-You might launch your app targeting one geographic region only, to start with.
-However, you will likely launch a utilities app like Bitmoji in multiple geographies later.
+To start with, you might launch your app targeting one geographic region only.
+However, you will likely launch a utilities app like Bitmoji in multiple geographies later on.
 You should design and develop keeping this later expansion in mind.

 You should use “mobile app internationalization” techniques.
 These are the processes/methods/guidelines that make the future launch in more geographies easier.
 Read “7 tips for mobile app localization” for guidance.

 - Sign-up with an MBaaS provider

-You have noticed that I have not included any mobile backend developer or cloud platform architect in the team.
+You will have noticed that I have not included any mobile backend developer or cloud platform architect in the team.
 I recommend you use a “Mobile Backend as a Service” (MBaaS) provider, and that’s the reason.
 Sign-up for an account with SashiDo, a popular MBaaS provider.

 Using an MBaaS account helps you in expediting your project since you get the following advantages:

 - Mobile backend development from scratch takes a significant amount of time.
 It also requires planning and provisioning of infrastructure.
 MBaaS providers save that effort for you.

-- You will target various platforms and a wide range of devices.
+- You will target various mobile device platforms and a wide range of devices.
 MBaaS providers handle that complexity for you.

-- An MBaaS provider will address the persistent storage for you.
+- An MBaaS provider will address the persistent storage requirement for you.

 - MBaaS providers help with end-user management.

-- You can easily implement push notifications when you use an MBaaS.
+- You can easily implement smartphone push notifications when you use an MBaaS.